Derpyho0ves/Derpyho0ves.github.io/_posts/2020-01-19-Vulnserver-Stack-Based-Buffer-Overflow.md

 ### Setting up Immunity Debugger

-Download [Immunity Debugger](https://debugger.immunityinc.com/ID_register.py), before you can download the site asks you to fill the form, you can put random information on fields.
+Download [Immunity Debugger](https://debugger.immunityinc.com/ID_register.py), before you can download the site asks you to fill the form, you can put random information in the fields.

 ![immu1](/images/vulnserver/stack/immu1.PNG)

 Install Immunity Debugger and when the installer asks to install python 2.7.1 allow the installation.
 After the installation is complete download [mona](https://github.com/corelan/mona) and copy the mona.py over to the Pycommands folder inside Immunity Debugger.
-In this case **C:\Program Files (x86)\Immunity Inc\Immunity Debugger\PyCommands**
+In this case **C:\Program Files\Immunity Inc\Immunity Debugger\PyCommands**

 ![mona1](/images/vulnserver/stack/mona1.PNG)